Image courtesy of Mi Minhaz from Pixabay

 Let’s talk about how it’s done.

 Authenticity can be defined by your principles, character traits, and values.
-Your authenticity is your ‘code of conduct’ as to how you choose to conduct yourself as you experience life.
+Think of authenticity as your code of conduct – how you choose to conduct yourself as you experience life.

 Principles and Values: Beliefs, which influence your behaviors.

 Character Traits: Your attitudes and how you interact in the world (your behaviors, the outcomes of your principles and values).

 Character Traits: Self-control, optimism, gratitude, optimism, good listener, confident.

 Put yourself in “the shoes” of someone close to you.
 How would they describe you today in terms of your principles, values, and character traits?
 Be honest.

 Now, describe your desired authentic you.
 The “you” that aligns with, and best supports your desired emotional state(s).
 Remember, it’s a vow, not a goal.
 If you’re having difficulty, think of the qualities of a person you admire and would like to emulate.

 Once you have your authenticity defined to your satisfaction, you get to choose what it looks and acts like, every day.
 You make a vow of authenticity to aspire to.
 Reflect (especially during uncomfortable situations) to see how you’re adhering to those values, principles, and character traits.